amarjin6/django/README.md

 * Completed!
 *For more information use the docs folder:*
 ## Tests
+Rigorous testing has been carried out by:
+* Unit - testing
+* Functional testing
+* Integration testing
+*All tests were completed!*
 This project is compatible for WIndows and Linux Os (Tested on Windows 10 PRO, Linux Manjaro(XFCE, KDE, GNOME))
 # Python, Django, PostgreeSQL, JSON